Jeferson-Peter/PythonFull/README.md

 # PythonFull
-This is a repository dedicated for the PythonFull Course
+This is a repository dedicated for the PythonFull Course.